prashant-kiit/ai-video-interviewer/README.md

 2. Use CSR, SSR, SSG, ISG, SWR with Redis
 3. Use Pipeline to setup project anywhere
 4. Try PWA with Next

+Todos:
+1. Add Security for Server Action
+2. Refactor the NextJS folder as per Angular conventions